What Are Egress Windows?

 This window must have at least 8 square feet of net opening.

-Sliding windows are great for adding more light to spacious basements.
+Sliding windows are great for adding more light to big basements.
 These windows have to be wider and taller, because the opening is only half as wide as the window.
 This is due to the sash, which slides horizontally.

 Sliding windows open by shifting the sash from left to right.
 Some Pella models include extra-durable tandem nylon rollers.
 These rollers give even more effortless operation.